Pitchnogle/bookwork/practice_of_programming/README.md

 ## Build Instructions

-The code examples herin were written in C using cmake.s
+The code examples herin were written in C using cmake.

 ```
 mkdir build